 Hosting your podcast on a specialized platform

-A host?
+A podcast host?
 What’s that for?
 Good question, John!

 For a podcast to be broadcast on all listening platforms like Spotify, Apple Podcasts and Deezer, your audio file needs to be stored online by a host.
 It serves as a bridge between the audio files you’ve recorded on your phone or computer… and the rest of the world. 🌎 The idea behind it is simple.
 You upload your audio files to your host, and it automatically creates a special page called an RSS feed, which is communicated to listening platforms.